DL4Jets/DeepJetCore/PYPKG.md

     $ conda env remove -n deepjetpkg
 ```

-*Conda automatically allows you to use `source activate <env_name>` for environments but it would be better if you follow the conda installation instructions to enable the command `conda` by setting the conda path in your ~/.bashrc file*
+***Note:** Conda automatically allows you to use `source activate <env_name>` for environments but it would be better if you follow the conda installation instructions to enable the command `conda` by setting the conda path in your ~/.bashrc file*

 ```
     $ echo ". path/to/miniconda3/etc/profile.d/conda.sh" >> ~/.bashrc